craigkj312/node-react-vr-starter/README.md

 If you have more questions about Bluemix, or would like to know what services can be added to your app, you can check out the [Bluemix Documentation](https://console.bluemix.net/docs/).

 # License
-This library is licensed under Apache 2.0.
+This project is licensed under Apache 2.0.
 Full license text is available in [LICENSE](LICENSE).